tulgakagan/YouTube-bot/README.md

 - `Scene Detection Thresholds`: The default threshold is 0.8 in `utils/processors.py`.
 Adjust if you’re under-splitting scenes.
 - `Network Requirements`: Downloads and uploads require a stable internet connection.
 - `Time Complexity`: On non-GPU devices, rendering with `.write_videofile()` takes significant time, making the pipeline slow on CPU.
-- `Rate Limits`: YouTube allows a maximum of 6 video uploads per day via APIs.
+- `Rate Limits`: Projects that enable the YouTube Data API have a default quota allocation of 10,000 units per day.
+A video upload costs 1600 units, therefore a maximum of 6 video uploads per day via the Youtube Data v3 API is allowed.
+For more information regarding API quota limits: [Google Developers Page](https://developers.google.com/youtube/v3/getting-started)

 ## Contributing